Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Preliminaries

-More generally, if $\Psi$ is a polynomial functor and its coefficients decompose as $ A_m \cong \bigoplus_{\lambda\vdash m}A_\lambda \otimes_{\Q}\Specht{\lambda}$, i.e. the $\Specht{\lambda}$-multiplicity space is $A_\lambda$, then
+More generally, if $\Psi$ is a polynomial functor and its coefficients decompose as $ A_m \cong \bigoplus_{\lambda\vdash m}A_\lambda \otimes\Specht{\lambda}$, i.e. the $\Specht{\lambda}$-multiplicity space is $A_\lambda$, then

-an irreducible decomposition of $\Psi$ into Schurs, with sum over all partitions $\lambda$.
+an irreducible decomposition of $\Psi$ into Schur functors, with sum over all partitions $\lambda$.

-This definition of polynomial functors can be adapted to any symmetric monoidal abelian category $(\mathcal{C}, \otimes, \mathbb{I})$, where coefficients $(A_m)_{m=0}^n$ are objects of $\mathcal{C}$ and the functor $\Psi$ sends $\mathcal{C}$ to itself.
-In particular in this article we will work with polynomial functors of graded $\Q$-vector spaces, with the symmetry of $\otimes$ obeying the Koszul sign rule.
-The coefficients of such polynomial functors can be determined by considering graded vector spaces $V$ concentrated in a single degree.
+In this paper we will actually not work with the category $\Vect{\Q}$ but with the category $\GradedVect_{\Q}$ of \emph{graded} rational vector spaces, with the symmetry of $\otimes$ obeying the Koszul sign rule; everything said until now applies verbatim to this situation.
+The coefficients of polynomial functors $\GradedVect_{\Q}\to\GradedVect_{\Q}$ can be determined by considering graded vector spaces $V$ of finite type, concentrated in a single degree: